MLHale/CYBR8470/modules/building-a-server/django-exercise.md

 ### Todo List

 To do this, do the following:
+ - track all of your changes using github.
+You can use the github repo you used for the webservice lab.
  - add a `Dog` and `Breed` models to models.py
  - migrate your database to include tables for `Dog` and `Breed`
  - add a two `class-based API view` controllers for handling `Breed` REST endpoints to controllers.py